-Two meteorological data collection buoys are expected to be deployed within the Lease Area in the first quarter of 2021.
-Planned buoy locations are shown in Table 4-1.
+Two meteorological data collection buoys have been deployed within the Lease Area, their positions have been provided in a Notice to Mariners and they are charted on NOAA nautical charts.
+The buoy locations are shown in Table 4-1.

 Table 4-1 Meteorological Buoy Locations